Nerima: Toshimaen

-Toshimaen (closed permanently on August 31, 2020) was an amusement park in Nerima Ward.
+Toshimaen (closed permanently on 31 August 2020) was an amusement park in Nerima Ward.
 The majority of the former Toshimaen site was purchased by the Tokyo Metropolitan Government after its closure, and is planned to be developed as a large park that serves as a base for use in event of a disaster.
 Another part of it was used to reopen as The Making of Harry Potter - Warner Bros.
 Studio Tour Tokyo.

 The Making of Harry Potter - Warner Bros.
 Studio Tour Tokyo

 Toshimaen reopened as Warner Bros.
-Studio Tour Tokyo – The Making of Harry Potter, announced in August 2020 and opened on June 16, 2023, Warner Bros.
+Studio Tour Tokyo – The Making of Harry Potter, announced in August 2020 and opened on 16 June 2023, Warner Bros.
 Studio Tour Tokyo – The Making of Harry Potter is the second such park in the world, after the one in London, which opened in 2012.
 It is located in Nerima Ward, on part of the now-defunct Toshimaen amusement park site.
 Similar to its counterpart in London, the 30,000 square-meter attraction in Tokyo offers visitors a walking tour through some of the recreated famous film sets including the Great Hall, the Forbidden Forest, and the Diagon Alley.
 It also displays film sets, costumes, and props that were used in the Harry Potter films.
 In addition to Harry Potter, it also covers the Fantastic Beasts spin-offs.
 Steam locomotive 4920 Dumbleton Hall, which is identical to the locomotive used in the Harry Potter movies, will be an exhibit.

+Toponym

+The earliest confirmed appearance of the name Nerima dates to a 1362 document titled Musashi-no-kuni Ganmon (武蔵国願文), where it was recorded phonetically as Nerima-gō (ねりま郷).

+The earliest known record using the kanji characters "練馬" appears over a century later in the 1480 Ōta Dōkan-jō (太田道灌状), a military report referencing Nerima Castle (練馬城).

+While the exact etymological origin of the name remains unknown, several theories exist: